dvirf1/play-tutorial/_posts/2020-04-07-creating-a-git-repository.md

 and push the commits from the local master branch to the remote origin by running:
 `git push -u origin master`.

-Refresh the bitbucket window in your browser to see your code there.
+Refresh the github tab in your browser to see your code there.
 Run `git log` again and see that HEAD now points to `master` and `origin/master`.